deniapps/ckeditor5-build-classic-dna/README.md

             customClass: ["ui", "table", "celled"], // Important!!! need to be array },
           image: {
-          	customClass: ["ui", "fluid", "image"], // whatever defined in your theme },
+          	customClass: ["ui", "fluid", "image"], // Use whatever class names defined in your theme },
           toolbar: [
             "heading",